-- Addressing ballot initiatives and referendums.
+- · Addressing ballot initiatives and referendums.

-- o 33%
+- 0 33%

-- Who's involved?
+- o Who's involved?

-- What potential issues should be addressed?
+- o What potential issues should be addressed?

-- What are the legal, financial, regulatory, and political implications?
+- o What are the legal, financial, regulatory, and political implications?

-• Creating and maintaining a PAC.
+- Creating and maintaining a PAC.

 - o 34%

 - State and federal rules

 - o Gaining the support of your board

-• Building an airtight endorsement strategy.
+- Building an airtight endorsement strategy.

 - o 33%

-- Are they right for you?
+- o Are they right for you?

-- Developing and maintaining written criteria for the endorsement process
+- o Developing and maintaining written criteria for the endorsement process